-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Home Health Agency Care Prior to receiving home health services, \$0 copayment for all \$0 copayment for all a doctor must certify that you need home home health visits home health visits health services and will order home health provided by a home provided by a home services to be provided by a home health health agency when health agency when agency.
-You must be homebound, which Medicare criteria are Medicare criteria are means leaving home is a major effort.
-Covered services include, but are not limited met. met. to: Part-time or intermittent skilled nursing Other copayments Other copayments and home health aide services (To be or coinsurance may or coinsurance may covered under the home health care apply (Please see apply (Please see benefit, your skilled nursing and home Durable Medical Durable Medical health aide services combined must total Equipment and Equipment and fewer than 8 hours per day and 35 hours Related Supplies for Related Supplies for per week) Physical therapy, occupational therapy, applicable copayments applicable copayments and speech therapy Medical and social services Medical equipment and supplies or coinsurance). or coinsurance).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy • Medical and social services • Medical equipment and supplies \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.
+Your provider must follow prior authorization requirements.
+Other copayments or coinsurance may apply (Please see Durable Medical Equipment and Related Supplies for applicable copayments or coinsurance). \$0 copayment for all home health visits provided by a home health agency when Medicare criteria are met.
+Other copayments or coinsurance may apply (Please see Durable Medical Equipment and Related Supplies for applicable copayments or coinsurance).

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network [Drafting Note: For 13800] Hospice Care You may receive care from any Medicare- certified hospice program.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice Care When you enroll in a Medicare-certified hospice You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-Your hospice doctor can be a network provider or an out-of-network provider.
-When you enroll in a Mer program, your hospice s A and Part B services re prognosis are paid for by UnitedHealthcare Group (PPO). ervices and your Part lated to your terminal / Original Medicare, not Covered services include: • Drugs for symptom control and pain relief • Short-term respite care • Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Your hospice doctor can be a network provider or an out-of-network provider. program, your hospice s A and Part B services rel prognosis are paid for by UnitedHealthcare Group (PPO). lated to your terminal Original Medicare, not Covered services include: Drugs for symptom control and pain relief ; Short-term respite care Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, please refer to this Medical Benefits Chart.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, you pay your plan cost sharing amount for these services.
+Please refer to this

+Benefits Chart.